jiwon-kimmm/messaging-app/README.md

 # chatroom
-This is a chatroom created with Flask and Socket.io which allows users to create and join chatrooms with a code.
+A Flask app created with Socket.io which allows users to create and join chatrooms to send messages to other users.